grafana/tanka/docs/docs/config.md

     // Must be the full URL, e.g. https://cluster.fqdn:6443
     "apiServer": "<url>",

+    // The Kubernetes context name(s) to use.
+    // This field supports regular expressions and is mutually exclusive with apiServer field.
+    "contextNames": ["<string>"],

     // Default namespace for objects that don't explicitely specify one "namespace": "<string>" | default = "default",